We fear what we don’t understand and can’t control. Hence why so many people fear and avoid their financial situation.

 Step 1 – Work Out What’s Coming In

-You’d be amazing at how much a few dollars here and there can really add up.
+You’d be amazed at how much a few dollars here and there can really add up.

 Step 2 – Work Out What’s Going Out